WESLEYAN UNIVERSITY OFFICE OF PUBLIC SAFETY

 Parking at any Wesleyan Administrative building without a lot designation is off limits to students at all times.

 Street parking is available on a limited basis in some areas, but is not a reliable alternative.
 If a student vehicle is parked on university property at any time, even once, it must be registered with the university.
+There is a new Winter Only permit for the street parkers so they can use a Wesleyan Lot for the Winter Break to avoid Parking Ban issues.
+Students who register for the Winter Break permit and are found parking on campus after the Winter Break will be charged the remainder of the Registration Fees.

 Student Responsibility

-• The owner and/or operator of any vehicle parked on Wesleyan University property shall assume the risk of loss or damage to said vehicle and its contents.
-Wesleyan University assumes no responsibility for the safety, care and, protection of the vehicle and its contents.
+- The owner and/or operator of any vehicle parked on Wesleyan University property shall assume the risk of loss or damage to said vehicle and its contents.
+Wesleyan University assumes no responsibility for the safety, care and protection of the vehicle and its contents.
 Thus, we recommend you lock your car.

-• The person in whose name the parking permit is issued shall be held responsible for any violation involving the vehicle.
+- The person in whose name the parking permit is issued shall be held responsible for any violation involving the vehicle.
 These will bill to the student account no earlier than 7 days from the violation date.

-• If a vehicle becomes disabled, Public Safety must be notified immediately.
+- If a vehicle becomes disabled, Public Safety must be notified immediately.
 Failure to do so may result in ticketing, immobilization, or towing at the owner’s expense.

-• A change of registration, transfer, or sale of a motor vehicle registered with Wesleyan must be reported to the Office of Public Safety.
+- A change of registration, transfer, or sale of a motor vehicle registered with Wesleyan must be reported to the Office of Public Safety.

-• All persons operating motor vehicles on or around campus must drive within the speed limit and in a manner that will ensure the safety of the entire community.
+- All persons operating motor vehicles on or around campus must drive within the speed limit and in a manner that will ensure the safety of the entire community.

-• Any vehicle abandoned on university property will be towed at the owner’s expense.
+- Any vehicle abandoned on university property will be towed at the owner’s expense.
 Should no one claim the vehicle, it will be disposed of by the carrier in the manner dictated by Connecticut statutes.

 Immobilization Boot